Shigehiro/Linux_tips_2023/Run_ansible_against_docker_in_remote_nodes/README.md

 ```

 - OS : CentOS Stream9
-- install docekr engine on the managed node
+- install docker engine on the managed node
 - install ansible on the controller node

 ## Walkthrough logs